10 Best Places to See Fall Foliage in Vermont

 2. The Kingdom Trails

-The Kingdom Trails is a popular mountain bike destination in East Burke, Vermont and it also happens to be a spectacular place to see fall colors.
+The Kingdom Trails is a popular mountain bike destination in East Burke, Vermont and as a mountain biker, it also happens to be my favorite place to see fall colors.
 Even if you’re not a mountain biker, the walking and hiking trails along Darling Hill offer incredible views out over the ridges and valleys.

-Spend your day hiking or mountain biking the trails and then enjoy a drink and dinner on the patio at Juniper’s Restaurant in the Wildflower Inn.
-You may just catch one of the best sunsets you’ve ever seen.
+I like to spend my day hiking or mountain biking the trails and then enjoying a drink and dinner on the patio at Juniper’s Restaurant in the Wildflower Inn.
+I’ve caught some of the best sunsets of my life here.

 Northeast Kingdom Fall Foliage // Plan your Vermont Fall Foliage road trip with our guide on where see the best fall colors including scenic leaf-peeping drives and more.